manniwood/mmmdatastructures/README.md

 For version 2, I have re-implemented everything using Go 1.8's generics (parametric polymorphism).
 Setting up version 2 was also a nice way to experiment with making version 2 of a go module.
+I have some evolutionary dead-ends in here, so prefer version 3.

+Version 3 is just a slightly more cleaned up version of version 2, especially around standardizing names of methods.